Ghost Rider (2007 film): Critical response

+Audiences polled by CinemaScore gave it a grade "B".

 Michael Ordoña of the Los Angeles Times and Jeannette Catsoulis of the New York Times expressed disappointment in the film.
-Ordoña said "for a comic book with a rebel spirit, the adaptation feels obediently conventional", and Catsoulis said Johnny Blaze is "more funny than frightening".
-Although Eric Alt of the Chicago Tribune praised the computer-generated effects of the film, he also criticized it, calling it a "clumsy, lifeless outing".
+Ordoña said, "For a comic book with a rebel spirit, the adaptation feels obediently conventional", and Catsoulis said Johnny Blaze is "more funny than frightening".
+In a mixed review, Scott Foundas of LA Weekly explained that "instead of a buoyant, imaginative superhero movie on the order of Sam Raimi's Spider-Man films or Bryan Singer's Superman Returns, we get a lumbering, paint-by-numbers origin story".
+Robert Koehler of Variety stated that "Ghost Rider would have been most fun had it been made for a dime by a Roger Corman-type outfit as a quickie Gothic adventure spinning Zane Grey, Faust and Evel Knievel".

-IGN ranked the film 7th on its list of the 10 worst comic book films of the decade.
+Eric Alt of the Chicago Tribune praised the computer-generated effects of the film, though he criticized the film overall as a "clumsy, lifeless outing".

 Accolades

 The film was nominated for one Razzie Award for Nicolas Cage as Golden Raspberry Award for Worst Actor.
-However, the film was also nominated for Best Horror Film at the Saturn Awards.
+The film was also nominated for Best Horror Film at the Saturn Awards.

 Sequel

 A sequel, entitled Spirit of Vengeance, was released on February 17, 2012.
 Cage reprised his role as Johnny Blaze and also portrayed Johnny Blaze in his Ghost Rider form.
-Crank filmmakers Neveldine/Taylor directed the film.
+Crank filmmakers Mark Neveldine and Brian Taylor directed the film.
 The film received worse reviews than its predecessor, but was still a financial success.

 When asked about a potential third film, Cage said that it could happen, but without his involvement.
 In 2013 the rights reverted to Marvel Studios, effectively cancelling plans for a third film.
 The Robbie Reyes version of the Ghost Rider later appeared in the TV series Agents of S.H.I.E.L.D., set in the Marvel Cinematic Universe.